 It's common for women to experience sore, swollen and bleeding gums during pregnancy, so you can read about that here too – as well as what to do if you notice your child has bloody gums, and how to improve their gum health as well.

-We hope this information helps you make better decisions about your oral health so you can maintain healthy gums and teeth.
+We hope this information helps you learn how to stop bleeding gums, and make better decisions about your oral health so you can maintain healthy gums and teeth.

 Table of contents